SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 This will activate the UKBB Conda environment.
 We can then run the pipeline.
 Once NIFTIs are available, the pipeline can be called using `bb_pipeline.py` (in the bb_pipeline_tools folder, but should be added to PATH by init_vars).
 So:

+GDC (gradient non linearity corrections) should be turned on for SIEMNS scanners.
+(The scanner coeff files should be copied into bb_data).
+For non Siemens scanners we have trusted the GDC perfomred by the scanner  and can turn this off.

 *bb_pipeline.py subjectFolder*

 where subjectFolder contains the input NIFTI files for a given subject.
-Notice that the current version of the pipeline expects that subjectFolder is within the parent UKB-pipeline directory (i.e. within $BBDIR).

-Notice that the original version performs *gradient non-linearity corrections* on the data using scanner-specific files.
-In this version, we have turned off the grad-nonlin corrections.

-Finally, make sure to add the following three files with `pre-trained models (for BIANCA and FIX)`, following the instructions from https://www.fmrib.ox.ac.uk/ukbiobank/fbp.
-And copy the two template melodic files from https://www.dropbox.com/s/9fhunsxaetz804n/UKBB_Melodic_IC_templates.zip?dl=0 to the `templates/group` folder.
+Finally,  add the following "UKBiobank.RData." for FIX (BIANCA files already done) from https://www.fmrib.ox.ac.uk/ukbiobank/fbp.

 Input Requirements
 ------------------

+There are now scrpits to do this whih can be found in bb_prepipeline_scripts.
+Follow instructions there to automatically prepare data for pipeline.

+Below is a summary of what the scripts are doing.

 The pipeline assumes NIFTI inputs with a specific filename convention.
 Therefore, it is recommended to perform `Dicom to Nifti conversion` in a certain way using `dcm2niix`.
 The recommended call is: